 Do you have any special needs?

 We want to understand your unique situation and how we can best meet your health needs.
-The following services may help you with your visit to our hospital.
+We have services available to support you.

 “Good communication and understanding is really important.
 We need to understand what patients and carers are saying and they need to understand us to ensure that we are providing the best care we can.”
 Staff member, aged care

 Professional interpreters are available 24 hours a day, 7 days a week if you need help understanding or speaking English.
 Interpreter services are free and confidential.
 Please ask our staff to organise an interpreter if you need one.